Family pets can kill kiwi. Here’s what you can do to keep kiwi safe

 Dogs and cats can be very dangerous for wild kiwi and other native taonga.
-Dogs have the biggest impact on adult birds which they can kill in just seconds, while cats are a threat to other species.
+Dogs are the biggest threat to adult kiwi, while cats are a threat to other species.

 Help for pet owners